Battle of Turnhout (1597): Battle

 Varax heard exaggerated reports of the size of Maurice's approaching army; this information and the lack of defensive walls at Turnhout caused him to immediately order a withdrawal south to the fortified town of Herentals.
 By daybreak of 24 January the whole of the Spanish force was en route to Herentals.
 Maurice soon discovered that the Spanish rearguard had marched out of the village just before his arrival.
 The country was intersected in all directions by hedges and ditches and having reached the banks of the river Aa, Varax removed all but one plank from the wooden bridge that crossed it.
 Parties of Spanish musketeers were stationed on the other side to contest any crossing attempt, but the English advance guard swiftly forced them off.

-English carabineers and musketeers were sent forward to follow and engage the Spanish rearguard and a skirmish ensued which continued for 8 km.
+English carabiniers and musketeers were sent forward to follow and engage the Spanish rearguard and a skirmish ensued which continued for 8 km.
 Dutch musketeers crossed the bridge, while others, with the cavalry, traversed the river at a nearby ford.
 The Spanish were now in full retreat, while Maurice ordered the whole of the Anglo-Dutch cavalry to pursue, leaving his infantry and artillery well behind, struggling with the muddy road.

 Having come across a large wood further on from the river, Vere called up his detached musketeers and placed them along the edges to conceal them.
 These skirmishers kept up a constant harassing fire on the Spanish rearguard, while Vere along with sixteen horsemen followed them along the highway in full sight and at the same time sent back a report to Maurice to come up in support.
 Vere had his horse shot from under him which slightly wounded his leg, but continued to lead on foot, until he was remounted.
 This skirmish between the Anglo-Dutch scouting force and the Spanish rearguard lasted for over three hours until the main body of the former's cavalry arrived.
 The Spanish had by then emerged onto the Tielenheide, an open heath suitable for cavalry action.